Characteristics of Harmful Text: Towards Rigorous Benchmarking of Language Models: Harm Characteristics

 \subsection{Harm Definition}

 Existing work has provided an overview of the potential risks from LMs \citep{weidinger2021harms,bender2021dangers}, and existing benchmarks usually start with a harm definition, e.g., ``anti-Muslim bias'' \citep{abid2021persistent}.
-However, these are sometimes under-specified \citep{blodgett-etal-2020-language}.
-We include the harm definition as a characteristic because there can be an unintentional shift between how the harm is defined and what is measured in practice.
+However, these are sometimes under-specified \citep{blodgett-etal-2020-language} and might be dependent on other characteristics (e.g., demographic groups and application contexts).
+As opposed to relying on predefined definitions of harms like ``bias'' or ``toxicity'', we encourage practitioners to specify what these terms mean in the context of their benchmarks.
+Additionally, there can be an unintentional shift between how the harm is defined and what is measured in practice.
 Initially, the selected definition guides a benchmark designer's responses to the questions that each of the following characteristics raises.
-Then, as each is considered, they enable further refinement of what exactly it is the benchmark aims to measure.
+Then, as each is considered, they enable further refinement of what exact definition of harm a benchmark aims to measure.
 By doing so, the shift between definition and what was encoded will be avoided or occur intentionally.

 \textbf{Example Questions.} Where does the benchmark designers' concept of harm originate, and does it have a particular context or legacy, e.g., in literature, industry, practitioners' own lived experience?
 What does the harm include, and what is out of scope?
 What metrics best approximate this?
 If the harm definition is broad, how will the different ways it manifests be covered?